 How to Get Your Students Thinking About Power Words

 We started with a classroom brainstorm session where we listed as many power words as possible.
 There were a few examples on the list when we started so students could gain a sense of what types of words might work.
 After fifteen minutes we ran out of room on our chart paper, so we knew students were ready to pick their own words.

-n piece between students and guests to our classroom.
+We also created a display in our classroom where we hung all of our power words for the entire year.
+It was a great conversation piece between students and guests to our classroom.
 Students were challenged to come up with interesting and creative words and loved the idea of making visual representations of their words.
 We’ve included this lesson and many more like it in our Back to School Activity Bundle.

 We encourage you to give it a try with your students this year.
 Let us know your power words in the comments below.